CrossRef/event-data-user-guide/event-data-manual.md

 ### It is not possible to discover all Landing Pages

-Publisher sites are re-organised from time to time, and there may be a delay in updating the Crossref metadata.
+Publisher sites are reorganized from time to time, and there may be a delay in updating the Crossref metadata.
 This means that DOI links can break and it can be impossible to find the Landing Page for a period of time.

-In other cases, Publisher sites implement checks which prevent automated access, such as requiring cookies and peforming redirects using JavaScript.
+In other cases, Publisher sites implement checks which prevent automated access, such as requiring cookies and performing redirects using JavaScript.
 For example, trying to resolve the Elsevier DOI `10.1016/j.dld.2006.06.008` without cookies enabled produces:

 | URL | Comment |
 |-----|---------|